ethereum/execution-apis/docs/making-changes.md

 After client teams acknowledge and accept the change, it is usually on them to implement the method in their client.
-Due to the lack of versioning of the API, it is preferable that clients release the method roughly at the same time so that there is not much time where some clients support a certain methods and others don't.
+Due to the lack of versioning of the API, it is preferable that clients release the method roughly at the same time so that there is not much time when some clients support certain methods and others don't.